graphql-java/graphql-java/docs/execution.rst

         DataFetcher userDataFetcher = environment -> CompletableFuture.supplyAsync(
                 () -> fetchUserViaHttp(environment.getArgument("userId")));

-The graphql-java engine ensures that all the promises are composed together to provide an execution result that follows the graphql specification.
+The graphql-java engine ensures that all the ``CompleteableFuture`` objects are composed together to provide an execution result that follows the graphql specification.

 Execution Strategies